Sports Illustrated magazine sold for $110 million

 NEW YORK (AP) — Sports Illustrated magazine has been sold for $110 million to a company that specializes in managing fashion, entertainment and sports brands, including marketing rights to Shaquille O'Neal and Muhammad Ali.

+Meredith has long published Martha Stewart Living magazine under a licensing deal.
+"We believe we will have similar, great success developing the vitality and profitability of Sports Illustrated," Meredith spokeswoman Jill Davidson said.

-It's not clear what will happen after two years.
-Meredith spokeswoman Jill Davison said the two companies have "achievable and ambitious goals to meet" during that time frame and will evaluate the partnership from there.
+For now, she said Meredith and Authentic have "achievable and ambitious goals to meet" and will evaluate the partnership after two years.
+She said there are no plans to change the magazine's frequency.
+The once-weekly print edition currently comes out every other week.

-The buyer, Authentic Brands Group, said it sees opportunities to grow Sports Illustrated in digital, TV and social media, making it "a leader in lifestyle and entertainment."
+Authentic said it sees opportunities to grow Sports Illustrated in digital, TV and social media, making it "a leader in lifestyle and entertainment."

 Authentic will take over marketing and business development and will look for other licensing opportunities in products, original content and live events.
 The company said it sees opportunity to use the Sports Illustrated brand in growing markets for sports gambling and video game competitions known as esports.